Call Mon-Sun:

 Neurotransmitter Therapy

-Neurotransmitter therapy involves restoring neurotransmitter function through the use of probiotics and prebiotics, amino acid supplementation, dietary and nutritional adjustments, removal of neurotoxins and heavy metals, and psychological therapies.
+Neurotransmitter rehabilitation therapy involves restoring neurotransmitter function through the use of probiotics and prebiotics, amino acid supplementation, dietary and nutritional adjustments, removal of neurotoxins and heavy metals, psychological therapies, and physical therapies for relief.

 Learn More About Neurotransmitter Therapy